 Fans are advised to check for the latest information about bus routes at tfl.gov.uk or via other travel management apps.

 If you are not able to travel by public transport, there are some organised car parking options available.
 You should be aware that Controlled Parking Zones will be in operation in residential streets near the stadium and some of these will be extended soon so you should not plan to park on nearby streets.
-An extension to the Ultra Low Emission Zone will also come into operation from 25 October 2021, which will apply to the Chiswick Park car park.
-Before booking a space here, you should check to see whether your car or other vehicle meets the emission standards.
+An extension to the Ultra Low Emission Zone (ULEZ) also came into operation from 25 October 2021 and many of the surrounding residential roads fall within that area.
+You can check the roads that are inside the ULEZ zone and whether your vehicle meets the emission standards here.
+One of our official car parks, Chiswick Park, is located within the ULEZ so before booking a space here, you should check to see whether your vehicle meets the emission standards.
 (Vehicles that don't meet emission standards will be charged £12.50 per day to drive inside the expanded ULEZ area).
-You can check the roads that will come within the ULEZ zone and whether your vehicle meets the emission standards here.

-Our car parking partner Event Support Team (EST) is operating a number of other matchday car parks on our behalf.
-These must be pre-booked and will be available to book via the website below.
+Our car parking partner Event Support Team (EST) is operating a number of matchday car parks on our behalf.
+These must be pre-booked and are available to book via the website below.

 Please do consider our local neighbours and avoid parking in residential streets.

-Please note that additional sites may be added once the initial sites are full so not all of the available sites will appear at the start of the sales process.
+Please note that additional car parking locations may be added once the initial car park are full so not all of the available locations will always appear at the start of the sales process.
 Please contact EST on 020 8194 0034 if you need any further details.